Helping Children During Immunizations

 • Distract your baby with toys or soothing conversation.

-When your school-age child or teen needs immunizations, talk about his or her expectations so you can address any misconceptions.
+When your school-age child or teen needs immunizations, talk with them about what to expect.
+Address any misconceptions.
+This may help reduce the discomfort of injections.

 • Ask your child what has helped in the past.